 - Travel‑size toiletries (even if your hotel provides them—you know what you like)

-Remember: the less you carry, the more smoothly you move through airports, stations, and city streets.
+Remember: the less you carry, the more smoothly you move through airports, stations, and city streets—especially important when you’re planning a land vacation with multiple stops.

 The last week is all about making sure nothing disturbs that calm, comfortable experience you’ve planned.